spotify/dh-virtualenv/doc/usage.rst

    override_dh_virtualenv section of the debian/rules file will disable the generation of pyc files.

+.. cmdoption:: --extra-virtualenv-arg <VIRTUALENV ARG>

+   Extra parameters to pass to the virtualenv executable.
+This is useful if you need to change the behaviour of virtualenv during the packaging process.
+   You can use this flag multiple times to pass in different virtualenv flags.

 .. cmdoption:: --requirements <REQUIREMENTS FILE>

    Use a different requirements file when installing.
 Some packages